 22 March 2003

 SUM UPArising from the FA announcement (see yesterday's news), it would appear that, subject to final approval:

 All goods will be gratefully received.
 Please ring 928 1045 or 904 9936 to arrange for collection of goods or otherwise please drop off your donations at the Club.

-The Droylsden Forum warns visitors to the Butcher's Arms to be aware of vandalism.
+UNIBOND NEWSThe Droylsden Forum warns visitors to the Butcher's Arms to be aware of vandalism.
 After last Monday's game two fans wrote; "We came out of the ground last night to find that all four tyres on our car had been slashed.
 We weren't the only ones, another Bloods' fan had three done...
 Add this to the burning bus shelter, which was almost as interesting as the penalty shoot-out, the tons of glass all over Market Street, and the half dozen police cars down the other end of the road in which we were parked, and it made for a pretty crappy night.
 Hopefully this is a one-off, and nobody else will have to go through this when they visit the ground, but for the moment everyone should keep an eye open for problems".

 Vauxhall Motors' defender Matt Haddrell has joined Macclesfield Town "for £20,000 plus add-ons",according to the UniBond site.
 Haddrell came to Vauxhall from Newcastle Town for £2,000.